 In accordance with the CFD Policy, as consideration for the City's agreement to use the City's bonding authority to provide the financing mechanism for the construction of the proposed improvements, the Master Developer will pay one percent (1%) of the total bond sale.
-Said requirement will be memorialized in the Acquisition/Financing Agreement that will be brought to Council for approval at a later date.
+Said requirement is memorialized in the Acquisition/Financing Agreement that is before the Council for approval tonight.
 Based on the proposed bond sizing of \$25.7 million in aggregate, said total monetary compensation would be approximately \$257,000.
 Said amount shall be paid prior to each bond sale based on the principal amount of each such sale and will be deposited into the General Fund.
 The CFD Policy also stipulates that said compensation is not eligible for financing via CFD No. 16-I.